dyballa/IAN/README.md

 IAN is an algorithm for estimating a data graph from data points or pairwise distances.
 It can be used in manifold applications, such as dimensionality reduction, geodesic inference, and local dimensionality estimation.
 For more information, please refer to the paper:

-Dyballa, L., Zucker, S. W. (2022), "IAN: Iterative Adaptive Neighborhoods for manifold learning and dimensionality estimation", _Neural Computation_, 35 (in press).
+> Dyballa, L., Zucker, S. W. (2022), "IAN: Iterative Adaptive Neighborhoods for manifold learning and dimensionality estimation", _Neural Computation_, 35 (in press).
 Preprint: https://arxiv.org/abs/2208.09123

 ## Installation

+### Dependencies
+IAN requires:
+- Python 3
+- NumPy
+- SciPy
+- scikit-learn
+- CVXPY
+- Matplotlib

+### User installation

 From the command line run: